-The news about the slowdown in U.S. COVID-19 vaccination rates has given new urgency to motivate the remaining unvaccinated people to get their shots.
+The slowdown in U.S. COVID-19 vaccination rates and increase in variants have given new urgency to motivate the remaining unvaccinated people to get their shots.
 The scientific consensus is clear: Only by immunizing the majority of the public can we hope to achieve herd immunity and contain the pandemic.

 I’m convinced that commercial behavioral science can point us to the right strategies.
 I lead a team focused on commercial applications of behavioral science.
 We often work with life sciences companies to improve patient care by identifying and incorporating key cognitive bias triggers into how they engage with customers.
 Vaccine hesitancy is a perfect illustration of how, even if we have all the information we need to make good health choices, cognitive biases can lead us astray and negatively impact personal and public health.

-That’s why we worked with our colleagues who run the Vaccine Center of Excellence at ZS to design and field 20 behavioral science experiments across more than 620 adults in the U.S. Each experiment was designed to test a separate cognitive bias to learn which tactics would actually change people from being hesitant to get a vaccine to being willing to receive one.
+That’s why we worked with our colleagues who run the Vaccine Center of Excellence at ZS to design and field 20 behavioral science experiments across more than 620 adults in the U.S. and more than 4,400 adults globally.
+Each experiment was designed to test a separate cognitive bias to learn which tactics would actually change people from being hesitant to get a vaccine to being willing to receive one.
 Our study had two arms—one investigating COVID-19 vaccine hesitancy, and the other looking at adult vaccine hesitancy for proven vaccines, including shingles, human papilloma virus (HPV) and pneumococcal.

 Cognitive biases are mental shortcuts people use to make thinking faster and cheaper for our brains to handle.
 These mental shortcuts work well to aid our cognition.
 But they become detrimental when we use them in the wrong settings, which can lead us to poor choices or unhealthy behaviors in ways we don’t recognize.